huaminghuangtw/Shortcutomation-Newsletter/2025/06/05/A Nighttime Routine I Do Every Day.md

 I've been trying to be more mindful about how I spend time on my iPhone.

-After discovering the unofficial list of [Apple's Settings URL scheme](https://github.com/FifiTheBulldog/ios-settings-urls/blob/master/settings-urls.md), I made a simple shortcut that gently reminds me to check in with myself every evening.
+After discovering the unofficial list of [Apple's Settings URL scheme](https://github.com/FifiTheBulldog/ios-settings-urls/blob/master/settings-urls.md), I made a simple shortcut that reminds me to check in with myself every evening.

 Every night, about an hour before my bed time, I get a _scheduled, customized_ notification on the Lock Screen to check my daily screen time. [^1]

-When I tap on it, it takes me straight to the **[Screen Time Summary](https://support.apple.com/guide/iphone/get-started-with-screen-time-iphbfa595995)** page ,[^2] where I can view a report of my phone usage, including _which apps/websites I use most_, _how often I pick up my phone_, and even _what times of day I am most active_ throughout the day. [^3]
+When I tap on it, it takes me straight to the **[Screen Time Summary](https://support.apple.com/guide/iphone/get-started-with-screen-time-iphbfa595995)** page ,[^2] where I can view a breakdown report of my phone usage, including _which apps/websites I use most_, _how often I pick up my phone_, and even _what times of day I am most active_ throughout the day. [^3]

 |                        ![](../../../_attachments/e31f4582014b484ada425661df1286e7.PNG)                         |                    ![](../../../_attachments/af26e322fec959c393779754eb7f43b5.PNG)                    |
 | :-------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------: |
 | A day of intense focus on building shortcuts left me feeling completely overwhelmed. 😣 | For the first time in my entire life, I kept my screen time under 1 hour! 🥳 |

-This moment of awareness—by seeing the numbers—helped me to reflect on how I spent my time, [the most valuable asset on the planet](https://paulgraham.com/vb.html), and adjust my behaviors accordingly.
+This moment of awareness—by seeing the numbers— has helped me wind down with more intention and adjust my behaviors accordingly.

 To set it up: